vinci1it2000/schedula/README.rst

                                   and Options. [default: False].
       --only-summary              Do not save vehicle outputs, just the summary.
       --overwrite-cache           Overwrite the cached file.
-      --soft-validation           Validate only partially input-data (no schema).
+      --engineering-mode          Validate only partially input-data (no schema).
       --out-template=<xlsx-file>  Clone the given excel-file and appends results into it.
                                   By default, results are appended into an empty excel-file.
                                   Use `--out-template=-` to use input-file as template.